tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 ##### Returns:

-  An initializer that generates Tensors with a single value.
+  An initializer that generates tensors with a single value.

 - - -

 ### `tf.random_normal_initializer(mean=0.0, stddev=1.0, seed=None)` {#random_normal_initializer}

-Returns an initializer that generates Tensors with a normal distribution.
+Returns an initializer that generates tensors with a normal distribution.

 ##### Args: